-Dr. Lisa A. Pounders is a Jungian psychologist, instructor, writer, artist, and PhD candidate who resides in Santa Fe, NM.
+Dr. Lisa A. Pounders is a Jungian psychologist, instructor, writer, and artist who resides in Santa Fe, NM.
 Lisa’s research and academic work focuses on the idea that we all have the resources and abilities to facilitate transformative opportunities for ourselves and our communities.
 Lisa has taught at the graduate level regarding the relationship between art and psychology, crafted and led workshops on the alchemical nature of creativity, published several articles in peer-reviewed journals, and is the poetry editor for the Journal of Jungian Scholarly Studies.

 Molly Sturges (MA) is a creative director, social practice artist, facilitator, coach and educator.
 Molly has worked with individuals and communities around the globe for over twenty-five years focusing on creativity, healing, contemplative practice and social transformation.
 She is a United States Artist Fellow in Music (2008), who in 2019-2020 will be holding the William Corcoran fellowship in community engaged arts practices at Corcoran School of Art and Design, George Washington University, Washington, D.C.
 Molly was the founding artistic director of Littleglobe, Lifesongs, Firerock and Waking The Oracle.
 She is currently consulting faculty with The Center for Excellence in Public Leadership at GWU. www.mollysturges.com

 Roberto Aponte (MA) is a business consultant, executive coach, and an exemplary leader with extensive experience in both for-profit and non-profit organizations.
 A resident of Santa Fe, NM, Roberto has directed operations for local political and private organizations concerning communities and the environment, as well as produced and orchestrated large-scale events.
 He has worked with C-level executives, board of directors, and inter-disciplinary teams.
 Roberto is an effective communicator and creative problem solver who knows how to guide diverse work groups to collaborate efficiently on complex projects.